Vartika2207/system-design/README.md

 - Limitation for the maximum number of open connections.
 - Does not support binary data.

+SSE is useful when the server needs to continuously push updates to a client over a long-lived HTTP connection.
+A webhook is used for event-driven communication between two systems, where one system calls another system's endpoint when an event occurs.

 # Geohashing and Quadtrees

 ## Geohashing